R

 Dog, Dog Walking, Walking, Hiking, Leash

-In order to discipline its active and roaming mind, the Russell terrier will benefit from the direction of a strong leader and a regular training regime.
+In order to discipline its active and roaming mind, the Russell terrier will benefit from the direction of a strong leader and a regular training regimen.
 Owners should appear firm and in control without being aggressive or mean.
-The most important thing to keep in mind is that this breed will grow bored easily with repetitious activities, so you should limit the sessions to no more than 15 or 20 minutes at a time; also try to get creative and change up your routine whenever you can.
+The most important thing to keep in mind is that this breed will grow bored easily with repetitive activities, so you should limit the sessions to no more than 15 or 20 minutes at a time; also, try to get creative and change up your routine whenever you can.
 Fortunately, the Russell terrier is quite intelligent and able to figure out human commands quickly.
-Obedience training needs to be combined with socialization opportunities as early as possible so it becomes more comfortable around unfamiliar people, animals, and situations.
+Obedience training needs to be combined with socialization opportunities as early as possible so that it becomes more comfortable around unfamiliar people, animals, and situations.

 Exercise